shantamsultania/30-days-0f-Java/Topic Discussion.md

 Today I configured my AWS SDK and then Revised some basic concepts of AWS Like Describe EC2 , Images , Snapshots and Volume.

 Time Taken : 1 hrs of Learning and 1 hr of coding = 2 hrs

+# Day 9

+Date : 25 - April - 2021

+Today i revised how to use AWS SDK for EC2 Creation and making use of request

+Time Taken  : 30 mins